 Many other nationalities are also attracted by Portugal’s assets, namely a quality of life, a still authentic setting, a gentle way of life, a very attractive cost of living, and increasingly cosmopolitan cities.
 It is these strengths, driven by the strength of the real estate market, that have made Portugal the ideal place in Europe and the world to live or invest.

 Real estate prices in Portugal, although constantly rising, and reaching levels never seen before in the country (10 500 euros/m2 in some high-end areas of Lisbon, for new luxury goods), remain at an acceptable price level for international buyers, compared to other European capitals or large cities.

 With the COVID-19 crisis this trend is slowing down.
 In fact, due to the measures imposed by international governments to fight this pandemic together, the real estate market has been facing less demand, which is somewhat logical given that people are unable to move around or travel to buy property.

-The trend, in our view, will first be a stagnation in the evolution of prices in the middle and low end residential property market, and within a few months a price decrease at least until the end of 2020.
-For luxury properties the trend will be less striking from our point of view, with a slight decline until the end of the year.
+The trend, in our view, will first be a stagnation in the evolution of prices in the middle and low end residential property market, and within a few months a slight price decrease in 2021.
+For luxury properties the trend will be less striking.

 Although the COVID-19 pandemic is causing an economic crisis at world level, Portugal is managing the crisis in our view far above the other European countries, so its international image has given us cause to speak.
 This management could have a positive impact and absorb to some extent the economic crisis that we will have to face.

-For all these reasons, 2020 should be one of stagnation (until June / July) and then slowly decrease until at least the end of the year in mid-range real estate.
+For all these reasons, 2021 should be one of stagnation and then slowly increase until at least the end of the year in mid-range real estate.

 We will keep an eye on evolution as no one can guess exactly how real estate will evolve within this historical period and never before experienced.